luni64/TeensyHelpers/README.md

     Overloads the attachInterrupt function to allow attaching `std::function<void()>` callbacks.

 - [pinModeEx](#pinModeEx)
-  Overloaded version of the pinMode function witch can set the pin mode for a arbitrary long list of pins.
+  Overloaded version of the pinMode function which can set the pin mode for a arbitrary long list of pins.

 - [attachYieldFunc](#attachyieldfunc)
   Add your own function to the yield call stack